Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 Snowpark is the set of libraries and runtimes that securely enable developers to deploy and process Python code in Snowflake.

 **Familiar Client Side Libraries** - Snowpark brings deeply integrated, DataFrame-style programming and OSS compatible APIs to the languages data practitioners like to use.
-It also includes a set of  Snowpark ML APIs for more efficient ML modeling (public preview) and ML Operations (private preview).
+It also includes a set of  Snowpark ML APIs for more efficient ML modeling (public preview) and ML operations (private preview).

 **Flexible Runtime Constructs** - Snowpark provides flexible runtime constructs that allow users to bring in and run custom logic.
 Developers can seamlessly build data pipelines, ML models, and data applications with User-Defined Functions and Stored Procedures.